Architecture Phases Of Design(Last Updated On: August 21, 2018)

 Pre Design architectural Services

 Pre-Design is a a general term for what we do before we start designing a building.
-This will include preliminary research on the clients part and possibly the architect.
+This will include preliminary research on the property owner’s part and possibly the architect.
 Clients do not always hire an architect for this portion.
 At our firm we do get involved in pre-design architectural services quite often.
-This can include helping clients decide if they should purchase a property.
+This can include helping developers decide if they should purchase a property.
 We often do a zoning analysis in pre-design.
-The client gets a property survey by a licensed land surveyor.
-The client may want to establish a project budget in the Pre-Design Architecture phase.
+Land Survey and site analysis is often considered part of predesign.
+The client gets a property survey by a licensed land surveyor not an architect.
+The developer may want to establish a project budget in the Pre-Design Architecture phase.
 To learn more about pre design check out another post we wrote on Pre Design Architecture.
 Essentially pre-design will be determining the information we need to begin design.
 Here are a few factors to consider:

 - Site Analysis